wessenstam/gts21/cicd/phase2/phase2.rst

 #.
 Save the file
 #.
 Click in Gitea UI the **Save** button and then the **Dashboard** text
 #.
-Open the Terminal in VC
+Open the Terminal in VSC
 #.
 Create and start the drone server and agent container by running ``docker-compose create drone-server drone-docker-runner`` and ``docker-compose start drone-server drone-docker-runner``
 #.
 Open a browser and point to **\http://<IP ADDRESS OF DOCKER VM>:8080**.
 This will try to authenticate the user **nutanix**, the defined user in Drone section in the docker-compose.yaml file with admin right
 #.
 A warning **Authorize Application** message is shown, click on **Authorize Application**

    .. figure:: images/19.png

 #.
 The Drone UI will open with nothing in it

    .. figure:: images/18.png